anjanpoonacha/plan-trading-journal/DataModelingFlow.md

         - Actions

     The table must have the exit records and above metrics for each record, along with overall totals in the last row.
+    - User can activate the following actions:
+        - Delete Entry / Exit record
+        - Edit the Entry / Exit record

 - User opens the `Funds` section:
     - Can `DEPOSIT` X amount.
     - Can `WITHDRAW` X amount.
+    - Can undo any of the above actions